SALEM RACHEL PEARCE

 A native Texan, I dearly miss Tex-Mex and my family but not the oppressive humidity of Houston.
 My feelings about Austin, where I received a degree in Classics from the University of Texas, are more nuanced.

 For seven years in D.C., I raised money for many nonprofits, local and national.
 I volunteered for and served on the board of the D.C.
 Rape Crisis Center.
 I participated in the Jeremiah Fellowship at Jews United for Justice, later volunteering for many of its local campaigns.
 During the high holidays in 2011, I decided to seriously pursue my dream of becoming a rabbi.

-I love grammar, NPR, napping, giving career advice, writing letters, and my nephews; I hate mayonnaise and kimchi and shopping.
-I try to sweat once a day, usually before dawn, by running or doing Bikram yoga.
+I love grammar, NPR, napping, giving career advice, writing letters, and my niece and my nephews; I hate mayonnaise and kimchi and shopping.